volusion/element/content/tutorials/product-landing-page.md

 }
 ```

-Replace the `text` prop with `productSlug`, and the value from the browser
+Replace the `text` prop with `productSlug` and the value from the browser:

 ```js
 const props = {